Ash-49/Deep-Rock-CMD/README.md

 Known bugs:
-Typing letter instead of number leads to repeated messages, this will softlock your game and force you to close and reopen
+Typing letter instead of number leads to repeated messages, this will softlock your game and force you to close and reopen Player disapeers during combat and bugs move to wrong location